redAdjective/redAdjective/README.md

-- 👋 Hi, I’m @redAdjective
+- 👋 Hi, I’m Aditya

 - 👀 I’m interested in anything interesting

 - 🌱 I’m currently learning Bachelor of Game Design and Development

-- 💞️ I’m looking to collaborate on wherever yo
+- 💞️ I’m looking to collaborate on projects to help me build a portfolio

 - 📫 How to reach me
   Email: aditya.verma@students.mq.edu.au